Coronavirus (COVID-19): staying safe at work

 The key COVID-19 symptoms for employers and employees to be aware of are:

-- a new continuous cough (this means coughing a lot for more than one hour or 3 or more coughing episodes in a 24 hour period).
-If they usually have a cough, it may be worse than usual; or
+- a new continuous cough (this means coughing a lot for more than one hour or three or more coughing episodes in a 24-hour period) - if they usually have a cough, it may be worse than usual

 - loss of, or change in, sense of smell or taste

-It is essential that any employee who has symptoms of COVID-19 does not attend work and follows the public health advice summarised below to stay at home and self-isolate.
+It is essential that any employee who has symptoms of COVID-19 does not attend work and follows the public health advice to self-isolate and take a PCR test.

 Support for employees